hedgewars/hw/README.md

 Getting started
 ---------------
-For complete beginners we recommend to start with the the first 2 or 3 missions of the campaign “A Classic Fairytale” in the singleplayer menu.
+For complete beginners we recommend to play in singleplayer mode first.
-It explains the basic controls and gameplay.

-Note that Hedgewars doesn't have a *complete* tutorial yet, but it is planned to create one in future versions.
+Start with the Basic Movement Training found in the training menu.
+Proceed with the other training missions.
+After completing the training, try to play some quick matches against the computer (also found in the singleplayer menu).
+Hedgewars has many weapons, so play a few matches to get a better feeling for them.

 In-depth information about the game can be found online: